ClickHouse/ClickHouse/docs/en/query_language/select.md

 ### SAMPLE Clause {#select-sample-clause}

 The SAMPLE clause allows for approximated query processing.
-Approximated query processing is only supported by \*MergeTree type tables, and only if the sampling expression was specified during table creation (see the section [MergeTree engine](../operations/table_engines/mergetree.md)).
+Approximated query processing is only supported by the tables in the `MergeTree` family, and only if the sampling expression was specified during table creation (see the section [MergeTree engine](../operations/table_engines/mergetree.md)).

 `SAMPLE` has the `SAMPLE k`, where `k` is a decimal number from 0 to 1, or `SAMPLE n`, where 'n' is a sufficiently large integer.